 August is a bit of a fickle month, isn't it?
 Some days are beastly hot, others windy and rainy and then the temperatures drop.
-At least that's how it is here in northern Michigan.
+At least that's how it rolls in northern Michigan.
 But even the chllly days can yield beautiful skies.

 It's hard to believe we are in true mid-summer.
 Where has that time gone?
 I love the pace of our up-north summer life.
 Rick works and I paint or play but he gets his breaks too.
 The other day he took the kayak out.